kamil7133/kamil7133/README.md

 Here are a few projects that showcase my skills and learning progress:

 - **[Weather Data Analysis](https://github.com/kamil7133/Weather_Data_Analysis_with_Pandas_Matplotlib_and_Seaborn)**
     A comprehensive data analysis project leveraging Python libraries such as Pandas, Matplotlib, Seaborn, and Scikit-learn to explore, visualize, and model weather data.
 This project provides actionable insights into weather patterns and incorporates predictive modeling to forecast temperatures.
   **Highlights:**
-  -Data Cleaning and Preprocessing: Handling missing values, converting data types, and engineering features for analysis.
+  - Data Cleaning and Preprocessing: Handling missing values, converting data types, and engineering features for analysis.
-  -Exploratory Data Analysis (EDA): Investigating trends, seasonality, and regional variations in weather metrics.
+  - Exploratory Data Analysis (EDA): Investigating trends, seasonality, and regional variations in weather metrics.
-  -Insightful Visualizations: Generating clear and informative plots, including trend lines, seasonal variations, and heatmaps.
+  - Insightful Visualizations: Generating clear and informative plots, including trend lines, seasonal variations, and heatmaps.
-  -Predictive Modeling: Using regression techniques to forecast temperature based on key weather parameters.
+  - Predictive Modeling: Using regression techniques to forecast temperature based on key weather parameters.

 - **[Two Merged Lists with Pytest](https://github.com/kamil7133/test_two_merged_lists_with_pytest)**
   An algorithm to merge two singly linked lists into a sorted list.